TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/GuidelinesForImages.rst

 screenshots.
 That is what we do by creating images as described in the next section.

-.. index:: Screenshots; With graphics elements
+.. index:: Screenshots; Adding graphics elements

 Guidelines for screenshots with graphics elements
 =================================================